 Food and Beverages

-The Premium Lounge has an outstanding selection of free alcoholic beverages.
+The Premium Lounge has an outstanding selection of alcoholic beverages.
+All of them are free.

 In addition, the lounge offers a good selection of wine, beer and champagne.

 The buffet has a variety of salads, soups, sandwiches, entrees, fruit, and desserts.